clichés et sexualité

 • Erogenous zones (neck, ears, fingers…) play a key role in arousal.

-They don't like foreplay
+Cliché no. 4: they don't like foreplay

 Perhaps because they:

-• Enhance emotional connection
+• Strengthen the emotional connection

-• Improve mutual arousal
+• Enhance mutual arousal

-A person with a penis must always take the initiative
+Cliché no. 5: a person with a penis must always take the initiative

-How to break this pattern?
+How can we break this pattern?

-• Deconstruct expectations: Vulva owners can also initiate
+• Dismantling expectations: vulva-owners can initiate too

 Léa